stolenvw/Discord-Valheim_Bot/README.md

 Run `python3 dbsetup.py` from the code dir to create tables.

 ## [eventsdbupdate.py](dbupdates/eventsdbupdate.py)
-Move to the code dir and run `python3 eventsdbupdate.py` to update the events database with new events.
+Move to the code dir and run `python3 eventsdbupdate.py` to update the events database with bat event.
+Only needs to be ran once if updating from older version.

 ## [mistlandsbossdb.py](dbupdates/mistlandsbossdb.py) 12/15/2022
 Move to the code dir and run `python3 mistlandsbossdb.py` to update the events database with location found announcement info for mistlands boss.
+Only needs to be ran once if updating from older version

 ## Usage:
 `python3 valheimbot.py` While in the `code` dir.